5004-SEA-Fa24-Geeng/payroll-gen-chichizhang0510/Report.md

    > Interface just force the class who implement it to achieve all actions in it.
 But itself does not achieve the actions.
    >
    > An abstract class provide the content which the child class can use directly or rewrite.
-And itself do not force childs to do anything.
+And itself do not force childs to do anything.[^2]

 7. What is the advantage of using an interface over an abstract class?